nisforrnicholas/nisforrnicholas.github.io/hackthebox/_posts/2021-12-21-pennyworth.md

 ![screenshot8](../assets/images/pennyworth/screenshot8.png)

 Nice!
-The `id` command was successfully run and we have achieved **remote code execution**.
+The `id` command was successfully run and we have achieved remote code execution.
 We can now open a reverse shell back to our machine.

 *(I'll be using the Python payload from [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md))*